Table of Contents

 After completing all viewing angle collections, you need to stop recording and save the data persistently to the device.

-On the save page, enter a name for the collected data (only English and numbers are supported), click the
+2. On the save page, enter a name for the collected data (only English and numbers are supported), click the Save button, and the collected data will be saved to the phone.

 Precautions

-- If collection fails, restart the collection process.
+6. If collection fails, restart the collection.

 Next steps